What is the Oldest Candy in Mexico? Discover Its Sweet History

 How to Store Alegrías

-After making alegrías, store them in an airtight container at room temperature.
-They will stay fresh for about a week.
-If you live in a humid environment, consider refrigerating the candy to maintain its crunchy texture.
+After you make alegrías, stick them in an airtight container at room temperature.
+They’ll stay fresh for about a week.
+Live somewhere humid?
+Throw them in the fridge instead.
+Keeps that crunchy texture from going soft.

 Reheating Tips